Kaddu-Hacker/InfiniteYtViews/README.md

 1. Understand what the script does (review the code).
 2. Run with `sudo` **only** when necessary for specific tasks like initial setup and execution.
 3. Use a virtual environment for Python packages to avoid conflicts with system Python.
+4. If you must use `sudo`, use `sudo -E python3 main.py` to preserve your venv environment variables.

 ## Setup and Installation (Linux)